-MCA and AAA offer similar roadside assistance for members, including lockout services, towing, fuel delivery, and tire changes.
+AAA and MCA offer similar roadside assistance for members, including lockout services, towing, fuel delivery, and tire changes.
 MCA members are limited to one service call per day but do not have an annual limit, whereas AAA members are limited to four service calls per year.
-Both companies offer discounts for members on things such as retail, travel, and dining, though AAA has a larger selection.
+Both companies offer discounts for members on things like retail, travel, and dining, though AAA has a larger discount selection.
 Continue below for details about these two companies and how the costs and services compare.

-- Cost: AAA memberships cost around $6 to $11 per month.
+- Cost: Around $6 to $11 per month, depending on membership level.

 - When coverage begins: For most memberships, coverage begins immediately.
 However, RV and motorcycle coverage will be effective seven days after enrollment and do not cover pre-existing problems, such as previous breakdowns.